Buy underpinning insurance for your home online

 - Our staff have the expertise to help you secure the right cover

 - Calls answered on average in under 1 minute.

 Need a little help quoting?

-We have insurance experts ready to help if you want to ask a question.
-Our average call answering is under 1 minute so give us a call on 0333 358 3359 or chat with us online via our livechat option (bottom right).
+We have experts ready to help if you want to ask a question.
+Our average time to answer a call is under 1 minute 0333 358 3359.
+You can also chat with us online via our livechat option.

-What is a Certificate of Structural Adequacy?
+What is a Certificate of Structural Adequacy (CSA)?

-Types of underpinning work to existing foundations
+Types of repair work to foundations

 Work is proactively carried out to stabilise the foundations before a problem occurs e.g. if;

 - The current foundation is not strong or stable